Bali – Frogfish

 anglerfish

-A frogfish’s mouth can expand to 12 times their resting size and they have also extremely flexible stomachs.
+A frogfish’s mouth can expand to 12 times its resting size, and its stomachs are extremely flexible.

-The suction of the prey is the fastest amongst all fish.
+The suction of the prey is the fastest among all fish.
 They can trap the prey in 0.006 seconds!

 4. Frogfish love fishing!

-Different species have different lures that imitate different prey.
-Some have lures that resemble shrimp, others fish, worms, or tiny squids.
-Recent research has shown the striated frogfish’s lure to be bio-fluorescent.
+Different species have lures that imitate different prey.
+Some lures resemble shrimp, while others resemble fish, worms, or tiny squids.
+Recent research has shown that the striated frogfish’s lure is bio-fluorescent.

 The lure can re-grow if it is damaged or destroyed but might undergo a time of fasting until completion.